 The definitions in this subdivision apply in this section.

-(a) "Municipality" means a home rule charter or statutory city or a town that is not in an orderly annexation process on October 3, 1989.
+(a) "Municipality" means a home rule charter or statutory city or a town.

 (b) "Governing body" means the town board with respect to towns.